Grain Shrinkage Converter

 Shrink has two parts.
 Moisture shrink is the weight lost when water is removed during drying.
 Handling shrink is an extra allowance for losses during moving, turning, and drying, usually set as a small percent deduction.
 The converter separates these effects and reports the final “dry” output for fair comparisons and settlement.

-The tool works with either bushels or weight.
-If you enter weight, it can convert to bushels using a standard or measured test weight.
-Test weight is the density of grain in pounds per bushel or kilograms per hectolitre.
-The output can include dry bushels, dry weight, total shrink percent, and water removed.
+The converter takes a wet weight and reports dry weight and dry bushels.
+It converts weight to bushels using a standard or measured test weight, the density of grain in pounds per bushel.
+The output includes dry weight, dry bushels, total shrink percent, moisture shrink percent, and water removed.

 Formulas for Grain Shrinkage